 Burundi procured sufficient LLINs to achieve universal coverage of the targeted at risk population.
 The country has secured sufficient resources to procure the LLINs, and ACTs required in 2020.
-The country completed the LLIN campaign in 2019.
 Burundi has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has developed an insecticide resistance monitoring and management plan.